rimoun-g/Admin_items_request_system-CSharp/README.md

 ## SQL:
 The used databse to store records is a Sqlite file, however the same can be done with Sql server.

-**Note:** The project is not documented yet, it will be documented soon.